bjornmeansbear/sustainabilitistSlides/README.md

 - The world was not only made for the rich who live in large apartments and villas... / Enzo Mari
 - We say "designers should code!" but what about "engineers should design!"
 (Why don't we ever flip it???)
 - Victor Papanek / Design for the Real World: "Design can and must become a way in which young people can participate in changing society.
+- The Environmental crisis is a design crisis / Sim Van De Ryn